Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Sample H older continuity and differentiability

-where $C_\gb$ denotes a constant that does not depend on~$r$ and we set $\gg(r) = r^\gb$ in that theorem.
-Lemma~\ref{lem:bound_moments_Tx-Ty} extends in a one-to-one fashion to~$\IS^{d-1}$, so that we conclude that
+where $C_\gb$ denotes a constant that does not depend on~$r$, and we set $\gg(r) = r^\gb$ in that theorem.
+Lemma~\ref {lemboundmomentsTx-Ty} extends in a one-to-one fashion to~$\IS^{d-1}$, so that we conclude that

-for all $x,y \in \IS^{d-1}$ and $p \in \N$, where $C_{\gb,p}$ depends on the indicated parameters.
-Using conformal charts on~$\IS^{d-1}$, the Kolmogorov--Chentsov theorem on manifolds proven in Theorem~3.5 in~\cite{AL14} implies that there exists a continuous modification of~$T$ that is H\"older continuous with exponent~$\gg<\gb/2$.
-This finishes the proof of the theorem for $\gb \in (0,2]$.
+for all $x,y \in\IS^{d-1}$ and $p \in\N$, where $C_{\gb,p}$ depends on the indicated parameters.
+Using conformal charts on~$\IS^{d-1}$, the Kolmogorov--Chentsov theorem on manifolds proven in Theorem~3.5 in~\citet{AL14} implies that there exists a continuous modification of~$T$ that is H\" older continuous with exponent~$\gg<\gb/2$.
+This completes the proof of the theorem for $\gb\in(0,2]$.

-For $\gb > 2$ we have to extend Theorem~\ref{thm:PathRegIsoGRF} to arbitrary dimensions~$d$.
-This can be done equivalently since Theorem~XI.2.5 in~\cite{T81} holds for all compact manifolds.
-We first recall that the Laplace--Beltrami operator~$\Delta_{\IS^{d-1}}$ on~$\IS^{d-1}$ has the spherical harmonics $(S_{\ell m}, \ell \in \N_0, m=1,\ldots,h(\ell,d))$ as eigenbasis with eigenvalues given by
+For $\gb> 2$ we have to extend Theorem~\ref{thmPathRegIsoGRF} to arbitrary dimensions~$d$.
+This can be done equivalently since Theorem~XI.2.5 in~\citet{T81} holds for all compact manifolds.
+We first recall that the Laplace--Beltrami operator~$\Delta_{\IS^{d-1}}$ on~$\IS^{d-1}$ has the spherical harmonics $(S_{\ell m}, \ell\in\N _0, m=1,\ldots,h(\ell,d))$ as eigenbasis with eigenvalues given by

-for $\ell \in \N_0$ and $m=1,\ldots,h(\ell,d)$ (see, e.g., \cite[Sec.~3.3]{AH12}).
+for $\ell\in\N_0$ and $m=1,\ldots,h(\ell,d)$; see, for example, \citet{AH12}, Section~3.3.
 Let us assume that $T$ is already continuous without loss of generality by the first part of the proof.
-Then the main calculation in the proof of Theorem~\ref{thm:PathRegIsoGRF} reads in the general case for $k := \ceil{\gb/2}-1$
+Then the main calculation in the proof of Theorem~\ref {thmPathRegIsoGRF} reads in the general case for $k:= \lceil\gb/2 \rceil-1$